holo-q/holocord/DISCORD_ENHANCEMENTS.md

-# 🚀 Discord Bot Enhancements for LLMCord
+# 🚀 Discord Bot Enhancements for HoloCord

 ## 📋 Summary of Your Questions & Solutions